Speedy Blupi 2

 Speedy Blupi 2 serves largely as a version update to its predecessor, featuring several new levels, gameplay elements, and bugfixes, but reusing many assets and level layouts.

 Confusingly, Speedy Blupi 2 was re-released for Windows Phone in 2013 with new features under the title Speedy Blupi.
-This version of the game is currently lost, and the extent of the changes is unknown.
+The extent of the changes is significant, but not fully investigated.

 Sub-Pages